aifatelescope/datared/_sources/installation.md

 :::{note}
 You can skip this part when working with a computer in the AIfA lab room, everything is already installed there!
+Just make sure to execute `conda activate datared` in your terminal/shell, in order to use the right environment.
 :::

 The software tools that we'll use the the data reduction should be very easy to install, on any platform.